Kata Bella Logo

 Brunch in Bali: Rediscovering Legian through Farmer’s Daughter

 Brunch in Bali has taken on many forms over the years, but while trendy neighbourhoods like Canggu and Uluwatu rise in popularity, Legian will always hold a special place in my little heart.
-I spent so much of my childhood here, and I still have core memories of me and my cousin wandering the streets of Legian, going to the beach and getting our hair braided, shopping at Surfer Girl, when days felt unhurried and things were simpler.
+I still have core memories of me and my cousin wandering the streets of Legian, going to the beach and getting our hair braided, shopping at Surfer Girl, when days felt unhurried and things were simpler.

 The neighbourhood has changed so much since then, as places naturally do.
 Still, there are pockets of Legian that feel reassuringly timeless.
 Some hotels have remained local favourites since the 90s, like Bali Mandira, holding onto their charm while growing alongside the area.
 And tucked away on a small street leading to the iconic Padma Beach – one of the surfers’ go-to spots, you’ll find a new charming coffee shop called Farmer’s Daughter.